 Sulfates and Curly/Wavy Hair Guide

-Sulfates are the surfactants (cleansing agents) that people in the curly/wavy hair community worry about the most.
+Sulfates are a top ingredient that people in the curly/wavy hair community worry about the most.
+But is their bad reputation justified?

-This is why curl advocates like Lorraine Massey recommended avoiding sulfates like SLS in her famous book Curly Girl: The Handbook.
+Sulfate's potential to remove the scalp and hair's natural oils is why curl advocates like Lorraine Massey recommended avoiding sulfates like SLS in her book Curly Girl: The Handbook[4].

 Your hair, on the other hand, needs to retain its natural oils to protect it and your scalp.
 Stripping them away deprives the hair of necessary moisture, amino acids, and antibodies, and makes it look dry, dull, and lifeless.

-Another factor is that anionic detergents like sulfates can increase the presence of negatively charged particles in the hair which means frizz!
+Another reason that some people with curly/wavy hair might avoid sulfates is that anionic detergents like sulfates can increase the presence of negatively charged particles in the hair which could lead to frizzy hair [14].

 Sulfates remain a complicated and controversial topic in the curly hair community.
-They aren’t all the same.
-For example sodium laureth sulfate has a larger hydrophilic head than sodium lauryl sulfate, which makes it gentler.
+They aren't all the same.
+For example sodium laureth sulfate (SLES) has a larger hydrophilic head than sodium lauryl sulfate (SLS), which makes it gentler[17].

 Lab Muffin[18] discusses why this is in her post on the subject: